erickherrera/CriptoGualet/ProjectGuides/TESTNET_TESTING_GUIDE.md

 # CriptoGualet Testnet Testing Guide

-## You're Not Dumb - Here's How to Test Safely! 🎓

 Good news: **Your application is already configured for Bitcoin Testnet**, which means all funds are FAKE and worthless.
 You can test freely without risking real money!

 ## What is Bitcoin Testnet?